-Environ Would t mental Issue Area: the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
+- nmental Issue Area: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) the project: Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b) Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases?